benchislett/Pomorello/README.md

 - Is completely free
 - Is entirely contained in Trello: no sign-ups, no extra accounts, no external websites
 - Is easy to use
 - Is open-source and community driven.
-If you want a feature, you can create an issue or PR to add it yourself.
+If you want a feature, you can create an issue or PR to add it yourself

 ## TODOs